 Share-based awards made under the Company's 1991 Omnibus Incentive Plan (the "Omnibus Incentive Plan") typically consist of options to purchase Common Stock which vest over five years and have a term of ten years.
 Certain key executives of the Company also receive grants from time to time under the Company's Special Stock Option Plan (the "Special Stock Option Plan").
 The vesting schedule and exercise price of these options are tied to the executive's ownership levels of Common Stock.
 Generally, the terms of the Special Stock Options allow for the reduction in exercise price upon each vesting date of the option.
 The vesting schedule and exercise price reduction of such options may be accelerated at the discretion of the Compensation and Stock Option Committee.
-While the Compensation and Stock Option Committee considers the Company's overall financial performance during the respective vesting periods, there is no predefined written plan with respect to financial measures that obligate the Company to such acceleration and the Compensation and Stock Option Committee has not elected to accelerate the vesting or price reduction of any options held by Executive Officers during the past three fiscal years.
-The Company issues share-based awards with long-term vesting schedules to increase the level of the executive's stock ownership by continued employment with the Company.
+While the Compensation and Stock Option Committee considers the Company's overall financial performance during the respective vesting periods, there is no predefined written plan with respect to financial measures that obligate the Company to such acceleration and the Compensation and Stock Option Committee has not elected to accelerate the vesting or price reduction of any options held by Executive's stock ownership by continued employment with the Company.